epic-hacks/epic-hacks-surviv.io/README.md

-# Premium Surviv Cheats (RELEASING TODAY!)
+# Premium Surviv Cheats (DOWNLOAD AVAILABLE)

-## Launching soon 🌟 Watch the repo and Put a star to be notified on release
-We will be launching in the nearest couple of days, YAY 😱

-🎁 🥺 We will be giving the _Premium_ account for everyone! 🥺 🎁
+🎁 🥺 We are giving the _Premium_ EPIC-account for everyone until May 27! 🥺 🎁

-The following features will be available with BASIC account:
+The following features are available with BASIC account:
 1. 🔶 __Auto loot, auto doors__ - picks up loot && opens doors.
 2. 🔥 __Bumpfire__ - no more constant mouse clicks.
 3. 🕶 __ESP__ - displays other players, bullet scattering, explosives etc.
 4. ⏳ __Grenade Timer__ - displays the countdown if the granate is active but still in hand.
 5. 🧐 __Transparancy__ - look through the trees and roofs.

-The PREMIUM account will include all the features of the basic account AND:
+The PREMIUM account includes all the features of the basic account AND:
 1. 😈 __EPIC Aim Bot__ - smart & precise aimbot at players and objects with highlighting the selected enemy.
 2. ⚔️ __Ammo viewer__ - shows the current ammo in each weapon
 3. ⌨️ __Bind Toggles__ - bind ANY button to toggle another cheats, such as EPIC Aim Bot, Smart Switch, SpinBot etc.